Gluten-Free Parker House Rolls Recipe

 baked rolls brushed with butter and dusted with flaky Maldon salt

-Do not let the rolls rise at room temperature.
-Instead, cover the rolls with plastic wrap and refrigerate up to overnight.
-When ready to bake, bring the rolls to room temperature and allow them to rise to about half their size.
-Then bake as directed.
+When you’re ready to bake, bring the rolls to room temperature and allow them to rise until they reach about half their size.
+Then, bake as directed for delicious, fluffy rolls!

 Bake the rolls and cool completely.
-Wrap rolls in plastic wrap, then place in a freezer bag and freeze for up to 2 months—Thaw and warm in the oven before serving.
+Wrap rolls in plastic wrap, then place in a freezer bag and freeze for up to 2 months—To serve, thaw in the fridge overnight, then warm in the oven before serving.

 top view of 5 gluten free rolls in a black bowl